-A creative practice focused on meaningful relationships
+A creative practice focused on

-with humans and the work.
+humans and with the work.

 A creative practice focused on meaningful relationshipswith humans and the work.